 A scheduled maintenance program is administered by Lodi Unified School District to ensure that all classrooms, restrooms and facilities are well-maintained and in good repair.
-The principal works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.
+Staff works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.

-DEFERRED MAINTENANCE PROJECT S: 2012 Phase 1 Lighting Project completed.
+DEFERRED MAINTENANCE PROJECT S: N/A